 - 1 Tbsp dried parsley $0.30

-Allow the butter to come to room temperature.
-Mince the garlic, then combine it in a small bowl with the butter, olive oil, salt, and dried parsley.
-Mix the ingredients together until they form a fairly smooth paste.
+Add the butter, olive oil, minced garlic, garlic powder, salt, and parsley to a bowl.
+Mix the ingredients together until they form a fairly smooth mixture.

-Cut the bread loaf into 16 one-inch slices.
-Scoop 1/2 Tbsp of the butter mixture onto each slice, then spread it over the surface with a knife.
-Arrange the slices on a baking sheet and then place them in the freezer for about 15 minutes to allow the butter to firm up.
-Once firm, stack the slices two at a time and place in quart sized freezer bags.
+Slice the French bread into 1-inch thick slices (12-16 slices, depending on the size of the loaf).
+Add 1/2 to 1 Tbsp of the garlic spread to each slice of bread and spread it from edge to edge.
+Arrange the slices on a baking sheet and then place them in the freezer for about 30 minutes to allow the butter to firm up.
+Once firm, transfer the garlic bread to a gallon-sized freezer bag for longer storage.
 Store in the freezer up to three months.

 To cook the frozen slices of garlic bread, preheat the oven to 400 degrees.
-Once the oven is heated, take as many slices out of the freezer as you'd like, carefully separate the stacked slices, and place them on a baking sheet.
-Bake for 10-12 minutes, or until the edges are golden brown.*
+Once the oven is heated, take as many slices out of the freezer as you'd like, and place them on a baking sheet.
+Bake for 10-15 minutes, or until the edges are golden brown.* If you prefer a softer garlic bread without crispy edges, wrap the slices in foil before baking.

 Step by Step Photos

-Mix them all up until it forms a fairly smooth paste (a few chunks of butter are a-okay).
+Mix them all up until it forms a fairly smooth mixture (a few chunks of butter are a-okay).